ryleeliyixuan/Interactive-Lab-Hub/Lab 4/README.md

 Think about how you want to present the information about what your sensor is sensing!
 Design a paper display for your project that communicates the state of the Pi and a sensor.
 Ideally you should design it so that you can slide the Pi out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***
+This device needs to integrate a text display and a distance sensor.
+The main focus of our design is the position of the display and sensor.
+Following is the list of designs I am considering.
 ![physical-display](https://github.com/ryleeliyixuan/Interactive-Lab-Hub/blob/Fall2021/Lab%204/d-physical-display.jpg)
 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+* Do we need to crop a hole on the clipboard to fit in the sensor and display?
+We need to physically prototype the placement of the display and the sensor to understand this.
+* How to make the angle/direction of the sensor adjustable?
+Do we need a handle/knob to control the angel of the distance sensor?
+(Is it possible to realize the calculation for different angles using some sort of algorithm so that we don't have to adjust the angle to a fixed value?)
+* What would be the depth of the clipboard in order to fit the Raspberry pi underneath it?
+We need to measure the depth of the Raspberry Pi to figure out the problem.
+* Would the placement of sensor affect users' writing/reading experience?
+Need to find the right position of the sensor on the clipboard such that if users place paper/notepad on it, paper/notepad would not cover the sensor.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+I decided to go with design no.5.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+* In order to fit in the text display and the distance sensor, the size of clipboard (230mm x 295mm) is a litte bit larger than letter-size (215.9mm x 279.4mm).
+* I hide the Raspberry pi beneath the board such that it does not affect the aesthetics of our device.
+* I choose to place the display and sensor on the very top of the clipboard such that paper/notepad would not cover them.
+Also in this way, users can track the distance while writing/reading.

 Build a cardbord prototype of your design.